makma/fingerprintjs.com/content/case-study/credit-card-fraud.md

       iconAlt: Credit Card
       iconTitle: Credit Card
       title: Prevented stolen credit card purchases from fraudsters
-      markdown__Content: The company was able to identify suspicious purchases before they happened by flagging visitors with multiple accounts or a history of fraudulent transactions.
+      content: The company was able to identify suspicious purchases before they happened by flagging visitors with multiple accounts or a history of fraudulent transactions.
     - title: Saved fraud analyst time spent on manual payment review
-      markdown__Content: FingerprintJS Pro reduced false positives that would otherwise have to be reviewed by the company’s internal fraud team
+      content: FingerprintJS Pro reduced false positives that would otherwise have to be reviewed by the company’s internal fraud team
       icon: /img/uploads/anonymous_user_identification.png
       iconAlt: Anonymous Identification